allen-garvey/wasm-error-diffusion-dither-comparison/README.md

 ## License

-WASM Error Propagation Dither Comparison is released under the MIT License.
+WASM Error Diffusion Dither Comparison is released under the MIT License.
 See license.txt for more details.